Ashen-Dulmina/Brain-Rot/Docs/simple_start.md

 <br>

 ## Writing your own code.
 Now that you have an idea on how to get started using Brain-rot you might want to write your own code.
-Read the documentaton further and learn how to code in Brain-rot and once your code is ready compile it and give it a go.
+Read the documentaton further and learn how to code in Brain-rot and once your code is ready compile it and give it a go. **_But make sure your tabspaces are set to 2 spaces._**

 **<u>But remember that you have to delete the pre-compiled file every time before the code is compiled again</u>**